edoardottt/programming-fundamentals/README.md

 Exercises performed during the course 'Programming Fundamentals' held by Prof. Sterbini, Prof. Monti and Prof. Spognardi at  University La Sapienza of Rome.

-If you want to translate it from italian to english just send me a message :)

 **The course concerned about:**

 - Introduction to programming using the Python language